 Offensive Security Tool Proliferation

-Offensive Security Tools are the aggregation of disparate functionality combined and streamlined to facilitate authorized intrusions or to circumvent existing security measures.
+Offensive Security Tools are the aggregation of disparate functionality combined and streamlined to facilitate authorized intrusions or to circumvent existing security measures without leveraging a software bug.
 Each function may exist independently for legitimate purposes.
-Offensive Security Tools are not dependent on a software flaw (vulnerability).
+Offensive Security Tools are not dependent on a software bug (vulnerability).
 In other words, you cannot patch software and negate the tool’s value.
 The articulation of “disparate functionality that may independently exists for legitimate purposes” is important, because a common argument is made that the “core problem should be fixed.”
 When the core problem being leveraged is functionality designed to facilitate business process, eventually you may thwart all usefulness of a system to a threat actor — and your users.

 Some industry practitioners prefer to describe the “defensive” use of the tools.
 However, there are tenuous differences between “defense” and “security.”
 I distill the definition of security to “the ability to execute your will unimpeded.”
 For the purposes of this writing, security operations involve measures taken to minimize or eliminate the impacts of adversary operations.
 Defensive operations involve a range of activities that include security but also include actions taken to the detriment of the adversary and allows for counter attack — you get to hit back.
 If you could legally use Offensive Security Tools to defend against intruders, we could consider their defensive value.
 Our professional base have not yet articulated a convincing argument in favor of enabling self-defense and defense of others in this environment.
 Debating the merits of non-military defensive cyberspace operations is not the intent of this writing.
 The distinction is important, because the argument is that the tools are used for “defense” and “offense,” which isn’t true.
 They’re used offensively in an authorized way to drive a security outcome.